-To read an article in the Journal World back from February of 2003 when Ed Samp announced the forming of the new club click HERE.
+To read an article in the Journal-World back from February of 2003 when Ed Samp announced the forming of the new club click HERE.
 Our club is located in District #5710 and our club is #61504.

 Rotary was born in 1905, the idea of an attorney Paul Harris, who along with four of his business friends founded the first Rotary Club.
-Harris’ idea was that business leader’s should meet periodically to enjoy camaraderie and to enlarge their circle of business and professional acquaintances.
+Harris’ idea was that business leaders should meet periodically to enjoy camaraderie, and to enlarge their circle of business and professional acquaintances.
 The name “Rotary” derived from the early practice of rotating meetings among member’s offices.
 As Rotary grew, its mission expanded beyond serving the professional and social interests of Club members.
 Rotarians began pooling their resources and contributing their talents to help serve communities in need.
-The organization’s dedication to this ideal is best expressed in it’s principal motto: “Service Above Self.”
+The organization’s dedication to this ideal is best expressed in its principal motto: “Service Above Self.”